tlanettepollard/TodoList-with-DND/codenotes.md

 I've decided to redo the project over because I really want to included the DND.
 So, this is my new version.

 ### 03/26/2022
 Good morning.
 I am back to continue working on this new version of my todo app.
+I added what I needed for my DND Todo List.
+Tomorrow I will try the DND.
 ---

 Code holder